Why Not Just Pop a Pill?

-Shortcuts and quick fixes seem to be all our fast-paced world has time for, but to slacken the healing and care of the human body would be to hinder its intercommunication and surrender the reigns of our own wellness.
+Shortcuts and quick fixes seem to be all our fast-paced world has time for, but to slacken the healing and care of the human body would hinder its intercommunication and surrender the reigns of our wellness.
 So maybe we missed it.
-Maybe we went too fast.
-The answers to complexity are not found in brevity; so maybe it’s time to turn back, make an exception just this once, to take back the wellness that we have surrendered to convenience.
+Perhaps we went too fast.
+Brevity is not the answer to complexity.
+Maybe it’s time to turn back, make an exception, to take back the wellness that we have surrendered to convenience.

-Who says the newest wave of medicine can’t be generated from 460 BCs ideology.
-Hippocrates, one of the great philosophers, opposed the Knidian school of medicine, boldly emphasized diet, exercise, strengthening the body, aromatic baths and scented massage (to name a few )to build the body in order for the body to resist disease.
+Can the newest wave of medicine be generated from 460 BCs ideology?
+Hippocrates, one of the great philosophers, opposed the Knidian school of medicine, boldly emphasized diet, exercise, strengthening the body, aromatic baths, and scented massage (to name a few )to build the body to resist disease.
 “Treating the patient and not just the disease” was his unaccustomed thought.

-Human civilizations embraced aromatic plants for centuries and can be widely found in the history of the Egyptians, Chinese, Greeks, Romans, Arabs, and Israelites.
-Common uses included religion, marriage ceremonies, cosmetics, medicine and funeral services.
+Human civilizations embraced aromatic plants for centuries.
+Widely found in Egyptian, Chinese, Greek, Roman, Arabic, and Israeli history.
+Common uses included religion, marriage ceremonies, cosmetics, medicine, and funeral services.

-Up and coming essential oils may be the missing piece from the past that enables wellness for the present and future.
-Now that we have taken a look back, take a good look around.
-We are realizing what it means to be in control of our health by incorporating healthy habits, decreasing our toxic load and ridding toxins in our lives that are ubiquitous to our society.
+Now that we have taken a look back take a good look around.
+We realize what it means to control our health by incorporating healthy habits, decreasing our toxic load, and ridding toxins in our lives that are ubiquitous to our society.
 Progressive healthcare institutions are stepping up to the plate and facilitating the practice of true wellness.

-Let’s learn the basics: There are 3 ways one can partake in the use of essential oils.
-Aromatic, Topical and Internal.
-They are absorbed quickly into our cells because of their lipophilic nature which means they do not need a receptor to enter into a cell membrane.
+Let’s learn the basics: There are three ways one can partake in essential oils.
+Aromatic, Topical, and Internal.
+They are absorbed quickly into our cells because of their lipophilic nature, which means they do not need a receptor to enter a cell membrane.

 Of course, there are guidelines to which oils are safe to ingest along with safe amounts.
-I highly recommend education prior to incorporating them into daily use.
+I highly recommend education before incorporating them into daily use.

-Purity and Potency are two variables that should be considered when choosing your essential oil brand.
-The potency of an oil is dependent on its environment.
+Purity and Potency are of the utmost importance when choosing an essential oil brand.
+The potency of oil is dependent on its environment.
 Climate, soil, and temperature can have a drastic impact on this.
-So know where your oil is harvested and if the plant is indigenous to that region.
-The amount of therapeutic compounds increases when a plant is given the ideal environment.
+Harvesting where the plant is indigenous yields the most therapeutic compounds.
 Now let’s take a look at purity and why it’s of significance.
-Well, for one, our goal here is to achieve optimal health not cause harm.
-If we don’t know better, we can’t we do better?
-Right?
-So here you go.
-If oils are adulterated and have fillers, synthetics pesticides or herbicides they can have a potentially detrimental effect on us.
-Of course, labels are not going to include these juicy details but chances are if you’re obtaining them at a very low cost please do your research on the company.
-Certified pure therapeutic grade (CPTG)is the highest grade in the industry and is where my trust lies when incorporating them into my family life and private practice.
+Well, for one, our goal here is to achieve optimal health, not cause harm.
+If oils are adulterated and have fillers, synthetics pesticides, or herbicides, they are harmful.
+Certified pure therapeutic grade ( CPTG ) is the highest grade in the industry and is where my trust lies when incorporating them into my family life and private practice.
 It gives me personal pleasure to empower my patients and the community with natural options that work!

-So open your mind and explore the awakening benefits of peppermint, the benefits of hair skin and nails of Melaleuca (tea tree), reduce skin imperfections with frankincense.
-Let’s be in control of our wellness, let’s wed the best of the past with the best of the present, let’s use essential oils.
+So open your mind and explore the awakening benefits of peppermint, the benefits of Tea Tree to hair, skin, and nails.
+Support your immune function and nervous system with The king of the oils, frankincense.
+Let’s be in control of our wellness; let’s wed the best of the past with the best of the present, let’s use essential oils.
 More and more people are redefining lifestyle to put wellness first, and more and more organizations are aiding the opportunity to do so.
-Be proactive now because in the pop of a pill you could miss it.
+Be proactive now because, at the pop of a pill, you could miss it.